 Since the start of the 2018 academic year, all students doing their first course at a higher education institution have been required to obtain a certificate showing that they have paid their student and campus services (CVEC) contribution.
 This fee contributes to support and social welfare, health, culture and sport services for students.
+You can find the details of how this tax is used on the Crous website or the universities website.

-The contribution is €92 and must be paid before you register for your course.
+The contribution is €103 and must be paid before you register for your course.
 If you are registering for several courses, you will only pay this contribution once.